libpd/pd-for-android/README.md

 }
 ```

-Add 'pd-core' as a compile dependency to your app:
+Add the dependency to your app:

 ```gradle
 dependencies {